-Remember that what you put into your body and your gut health often has a direct impact on the health of your skin, and your body’s ability to bounce back from imbalances in your diet or lifestyle.
+Remember that your gut health and what you put into your body and your gut health often have a direct impact on the health of your skin, and your body’s ability to bounce back from imbalances in your diet or lifestyle.
 Because having a flourishing microbiome is one of the keys to smooth skin, dehydration, inflammation, and free radical damage can wreak havoc on it in the following ways:

 From eczema to flaking, redness, and itching, the effects of dry skin are majorly linked to the immune system and its health.